 4 Reasons Why You Should Never Double Up on Adult Diapers

-Takeaway: Do not double up any product with a waterproof backing because it’s just going to leak into the next product.
-The only product to double up is a booster pad because it does not have a waterproof backing; liquid flows into the pad and flows out into another absorbent product.
+Takeaway: Do not double up any product with a waterproof backing because it’s just going to leak onto the next product.
+The only product to double up is a booster pad because it does not have a waterproof backing; liquid easily flows into the pad and flows out into another absorbent product.

 2. Size Matters - The wrong size tab-style brief can result in an uncomfortable fit and leakage.

 Takeaway: The bigger the size, the more likely the brief will leak and smell.